Dance and Ability

 SUMMARY

-Dance and Ability is a multidisciplinary program created by the Glorya Kaufman School of Dance, with support from the Keck School of Medicine of USC.
-Research shows that the art and act of dancing stimulates the brain through a combination of motor and cognitive skills and, beyond medical benefits, also engages participants in critical thinking and communication and helps to build self-esteem.
-In collaboration with local Los Angeles dance organizations, this program prepares USC students to lead dance therapy training exercises for communities that often go unnoticed or are stigmatized.
+Dance and Ability is a multidisciplinary program created by Professor Patrick Corbin at the Glorya Kaufman School of Dance, with support from the Keck School of Medicine of USC.
+Research demonstrates that dance stimulates the brain through a unique combination of motor and cognitive skills while engaging participants in critical thinking and communication and building self-esteem.
+In collaboration with local Los Angeles organizations, this program prepares USC students to lead specialized dance therapy and movement workshops for communities that are often underserved or stigmatized.

-Its first iteration, Dance and Ability: Dancing with Parkinson’s, was a collaboration with Lineage Performing Arts Center.
-After receiving specialized training, students created and led dance therapies and movement workshops for people living with Parkinson’s disease.
-The project also includes a guest speaker series that examined current research in dance therapy and Parkinson’s disease.
+First Iteration – Dancing with Parkinson’s: In collaboration with Lineage Performing Arts Center, USC students received specialized training to create and lead dance therapies and movement workshops for people living with Parkinson’s disease.
+The project included a guest speaker series examining current research in dance therapy and Parkinson’s disease.

-In the second iteration, Dance and Ability: Dancing with Down Syndrome, USC students will learn to lead dance therapy and training exercises for people with Down Syndrome.
-Bringing together USC students, staff, and faculty from University Park Campus and Health Science Campus and people living with Down Syndrome, it will culminate in a performance designed, choreographed, and performed by USC students and representatives from Free 2 Be Me Dance.
+Second Iteration – Dancing with Down Syndrome: Students learned to lead dance therapy and training exercises for people with Down Syndrome, bringing together USC students, staff, and faculty from both University Park Campus and Health Science Campus.
+The program culminated in a collaborative performance designed, choreographed, and performed by USC students and representatives from Free 2 Be Me Dance.

 PROJECT OBJECTIVES